-There are Scholarships at University of Toronto available to International MSc and PhD candidates who enroll in the Institute of Medical Science in the 2021/22 academic session.
+There are Scholarships at University of Toronto available to International MSc and PhD candidates who enrol in the Institute of Medical Science in the 2022 academic session.

-> The University of Toronto necessitates that all new and current doctoral stream candidates obtain a yearly student stipend.
+The University of Toronto necessitates that all new and current doctoral stream candidates obtain a yearly student stipend.
 A “stipend” denotes the funds a candidate gets during the program funding commitment period.
 Doctoral stream candidates comprise IMS MSc and PhD candidates.
 It does not comprise IMS candidate finishing a professional degree (MSc Biomedical Communications).

 The yearly stipend for all new and current candidates in the MSc program is $20,545.09 living stipend + tuition fees yearly, assured for the first 2 years of the MSc program.